kousunh/alertmcp/README.md

 You can give the following instructions to your MCP-enabled AI assistant:

 ```
-When you finish your task, please send a notification
+Please send a notification when you finish your task
 ```

 ```